theshevon/the-treasure-platform/readme.md

 #### Manual Testing

-The following accounts are available for (manually:
+The following accounts are available for testing:

 - **Primary User**